Templates

 This way, we know that we should expect an amount with thousands delimiters and 2 decimals.

-• Test value : the test value is a value that will be used for previewing the final rendering of your template.
+- Seed value: A sample value used for previewing the final rendering of your template.
 It can have any content.

 Create template variables